TOPICS

 where c is the number of connected components and the minimum is taken over all edge cuts S of G (Gusfield 1983, 1991).
 Here, the subtraction by one in the denominator gives the number of additional connected components created.
 Graph strength therefore gives a measure of the resistance of a graph to edge-deletion, and so is a measure of vulnerability of a network to attack (Cunningham 1985, Gusfield 1991) and can be naturally generalized to edge-weighted graphs.
 Computing the strength of a graph can be done in polynomial time (Cunningham 1985, Trubin 1993).

-While one could take sigma(G)=0 for disconnected graphs as done by Chvátal (1973) in the analogous case of graph toughness, using the definition of edge cuts as cuts that increase the number of connected components, the definition can be applied to give well-defined strengths for disconnected graphs.
+While one could take sigma(G)=0 for disconnected graphs as done by Chvátal (1973) in the analogous case of graph toughness, applying the definition of edge cuts as cuts that increase the number of connected component gives well-defined strengths for disconnected graphs.

 A vertex cut analog of graph strength is known as graph toughness.